rbowsley/lamplighthelp/source/22-2-0_Evals_Module-_Entering_and_Editing_Eval_Responses.markdown

 ![Adding an {{eval}} - questions](22.2.0a.png)

-- Complete the answers to the questions, and click the 'save' button in the bottom right.
+- Complete the answers to the questions,
+- Click the 'save' button in the bottom right.
 - You will now see the saved {{eval}}.

 ### Editing Responses

-It is possible to edit responses once they have been added:
+You can edit responses once they have been added:

 - Find the {{eval}} you would like to change, either in {{work}} -> view -> {{eval}}s, or in the profile of the person that it is linked to (you will not be able to do this if the {{eval}} has been entered anonymously - see above).
 - Left-click on the menu button to the left, or right-click on the table-row.